- Getting Started

 Together, a database and schema comprise a namespace in Snowflake.
 When performing any operations on database objects in Snowflake, the namespace is inferred from the current database and schema in use for the session.
 If a database and schema are not in use for the session, the namespace must be explicitly specified when performing any operations on the objects.

-In addition to databases and schemas, Snowflake provides DDL for creating and managing shares.
-A share specifies a set of objects in a database to share with one or more accounts.
+In addition, Snowflake provides DDL for creating and managing shares.
+A share specifies a set of database objects (schemas, tables, and secure views) containing data you wish to share with other Snowflake accounts.